CNAG-Biomedical-Informatics/pheno-ranker/docs/usage.md

 # Usage

-This page summarizes the `pheno-ranker` command-line interface.
+This page summarizes the `pheno-ranker` command-line interface, which is the primary way to run `Pheno-Ranker`.
 For setup, see [Download & Installation](download-and-installation.md).

 The Perl CLI is tested on Linux, macOS, and Windows.
 On Windows, use Docker, WSL, or a Perl environment such as Strawberry Perl.